dotanraz/spring-boot-jpa-postgres-db/README.md

 The DB is managed by a Liquibase framework.<br/>
 SQL procedures are stored at: resource/db/changelog/changes<br/>
 DB credentials can be taken from resources/application.properties file.<br/>
+Note: the program is using a default db with the name "postgres" that comes with Postgres image by default.
+If from some reason this will be changed in the future, then make sure to create the db manually.

 ## API
 Use the following example to add Server entry to the application:<br/>